 The "Useful links" further down this page allow you to download a Lertap file or two.

-(1) corresponds to the Lertap5102_WindowsMini.zip file, used to install Version 5.10.2.
+(1) corresponds to the SetupLertap5103.exe file, used to install Version 5.10.3.
 This version will work with Excel 2010 and Excel 2013.
 It's a 'Mini' version, fully functional, but limited to processing just the first 50 records of a dataset.
-The link branches to Assessment Systems Corporation, where you're asked to give your name and email address as you start the download.
 Note that it is possible (and easy) to convert this 'Mini version to the 'Full' version -- refer to link (2) below.

 (2) links to webpages describing how to license the Mini version so that it is not restricted to 50 data records (license prices are mentioned in link (99) below).